-Where the Ctenanthe is green, you'll see alternating patches of a lighter almost silver-green, then darker green.
-On those lighter areas, you'll also see fine dark lines.
-Compare that to the darker green patches on a Stromanthe which are almost solid, and the lighter areas are missing those fine dark pin-stripes.
+Where the Ctenanthe is green, on those lighter green areas, you'll see fine dark 'pinstripe' lines.
+Compare that to the green patches on a Stromanthe which are almost solid, with the lighter green areas are missing those fine dark pin-stripes.

-This photo below shows those silver and darker green alternating patches, and the fine dark pin-stripe lines on the paler green patches.
+Can you tell which one this is below?
+See the silvery green then darker green alternating patches? and the fine dark pin-stripe lines on the paler green patches?
 This one's a Ctenanthe oppenheimiana 'Tricolour'.

 2. Compare the midrib

 Compare the midrib of the Stromanthe above to the Ctenanthe below.
-Note no 'glow' along the midrib and the fine pin stripes on the silvery areas too below.
+Note no 'glow' along the midrib, plus and the fine pin stripes on the silvery areas too .
 This Ctenanthe photo comes from suncoastaustralia.com